the-turing-way/the-turing-way/content/rdm/rdm.md

 * in different locations.

 The more important the data and the more often the datasets change, the more regularly you should back them up.
 If your files take up a large amount of space and backing up all of them would be difficult or expensive, you may want to create a set of criteria for when you back up the data.
+This can be part of your data management plan.

 ### Documentation and metadata